xflux-gui/fluxgui/README.md

 cd /tmp
 git clone "https://github.com/xflux-gui/fluxgui.git"
 cd fluxgui
-python download-xflux.py
+./download-xflux.py

 # EITHER install system wide
-sudo python setup.py install
+sudo ./setup.py install

 # EXCLUSIVE OR, install in your home directory.
 The binary installs
 # into ~/.local/bin, so be sure to add that to your PATH if installing
 # locally.
 In particular, autostarting fluxgui in Gnome will not work
 # if the locally installed fluxgui is not on your PATH.
-python setup.py install --user
+./setup.py install --user

 # Run flux
 fluxgui